marionlamoureux/cml-2023/README.md

 ## Project Build
 If you want go through each of the steps manually to build and understand how the project works, follow the steps below.
-There is a lot more detail and explanation/comments in each of the files/notebooks so its worth looking into those.
+There is a lot more detail and explanation/comments in each of the files/notebooks so it's worth looking into those.
 Follow the steps below and you will end up with a running application.

 ### 0 Bootstrap
 Just to reiterate that you have run the bootstrap for this project before anything else.
 So make sure you run step 0 first.

-Open the file `0_bootstrap.py` in a normal workbench python3 session.
+Open the file `0_bootstrap.py` in a normal workbench Python3 session.
 You only need a 1 CPU / 2 GB instance.
 Then **Run > Run All Lines**

 ### 1 Ingest Data